 Your site might be set up to add new contacts automatically.
 But if you are working with a contact who is not in the Contacts Directory, you might be able to add them yourself while the interaction is still active.

 to create a new contact.

 You can also add additional phone numbers and email addresses for the new contact, and specify a phone number or email address as the primary contact number or address.

 Typically, your favorites are team members you contact frequently.
 You can mark a contact as a favorite by selecting Add to Favorites from the drop-down actions menu in Team Communicator.
 You can also assign the favorite to a category.

-Favorites are marked with a (star).
+Favorites are marked with a link= (star).
 Use the filters and sorting options to change the types, categories, and order of your favorites.

-Favorites marked with (locked star) are corporate favorites, and can't be edited or removed.
+Favorites marked with link= (locked star) are corporate favorites, and can't be edited or removed.
 The same favorite can belong to both your personal and corporate favorites, but it will be shown as a corporate favorite in the results list.